purescript/documentation/ecosystem/purescript-0.14-migration-guide.md

 ### Spago

 Spago does not require changes to be compatible with PureScript 0.14.
-You will, however, want to update to a [0.14-compatible package set](https://github.com/purescript/package-sets) in your `packages.dhall` file.
+You will, however, want to update to a 0.14-compatible package set in your `packages.dhall` file, starting from [psc-0.14.0](https://github.com/purescript/package-sets/releases/tag/psc-0.14.0).

 ### Pulp